 Spaced retrieval is an easy-to-use, evidence-based memory treatment.
 A single session can improve learning, plus it’s simple enough for caregivers to use.
 What’s not to love?

-In this post, you’ll find a quick guide to spaced retrieval for adult speech therapy, from step-by-step treatment instructions to sample goals.
+In this post, you’ll find a quick guide to spaced retrieval for adult speech therapy, from step-by-step treatment instructions to goals.

 Feel free to use any content in this post with your patients.
 And for ready-made materials, check out the bestselling Adult Speech Therapy Starter Pack!